avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### May 19th, 2021:

+Today I was able to make a functional test stream of data from a Pi to the server without using my data transfer application as an in-between.
+I did this by connecting directly to the redis database from the Pi.
+I had no idea whether this would be faster or slower, because while this bypasses my data transfer code, it also might introduce network latency into the redis operations (but I can't be sure, I don't know how redis handles it).
+The two test streams (one using my data-transfer app and the other connecting directly to redis) appear identical as of right now, so I am going to continue using them both until I can tell which is better.

+I also worked on adding buttons to the website that control whether or not the streams are active.
+These buttons start and stop the redis database server and also control where the redis database dump file is moved to afterward.
+This effectively means that starting and stopping the database separates the streaming sessions into separate dump files.

 ##### May 18th, 2021:

 Today I was able to get a synthetic data stream functional on the new Flask+Redis system.
 There were some unfortunate problems with Redis that I did not predict.
 Everything read from the database must first be converted into a python dictionary by looping over each data entry and adding it to a list while also converting it to a float, which is extremely inefficient.
 There does not seem to be a way to natively do this in redis-py.
 I do not yet know if this will be a major issue as haven't yet tried multiple high-capacity streams at once.
 Luckily, this should not be as a much of a problem with the video stream as each frame should just remain as bytes until it reaches the browser where it is displayed - no data type conversion will be necessary at any stage.